lj020326/ansible-datacenter/roles/ansible-tower-resources/README.md

 ```

-The following playbook remove 2 organizations and all defined resources.
+The following playbook removes the same resources defined in the prior bootstrap example playbook.
+Also note that while the resource definition below specifies 'state: present' for several objects, that they will be overridden since the role variable 'tower_resource_state' is used to determine the state for all defined objects.
+In brief, do not use 'state'.

 ```yaml
 ---